Artificial Intelligence (AI) System Benchmark Task

 - General AI Benchmarks, such as:

-- Turing Tests, measuring human-like intelligence
+- Turing Tests, measuring human-like intelligence.

-- GAIA Benchmark, for general AI assistant capabilities
+- GAIA Benchmark, for general AI assistant capabilities.

-- Based on Input Modality Type, such as:
+- By Input Modality Type, such as:

 - Single-Modal AI Benchmarks, such as: